redmedical/hvstr/readme.md

       ],
     })
     ```
-    And adapt the path to your environment.
+    And adapt the path to your environment config in the directive.

 4. Add npm script and HVSTR config:

-    Create a hvstr config file ([example](./samples/quickstart/hvstr.conf.js) more in the [GitHub wiki](https://github.com/redmedical/HVSTR/wiki)).
+    Create a hvstr config file from the [example](./samples/quickstart/hvstr.conf.js).
     Now you can add a npm script, to generate your page object:

     ###### In package.json: